tacotruffles/react-burger-builder/README.md

 ## How to stand up this repo

 ### First create and then a public Firebase database url to the axios-orders.js url
 NOTE: API-KEY will be deleted soon!
 You'll need your own.
+More Documentation coming soon....

 Database Rules on Firebase
 - "ingredients" table is public